xamarin/mobile-samples/CCRenderTexture/README.md

 The `useRenderTarget` and `opacity` variables can be modified to see the impact of CCRenderTexture.

-This demo is built against CocosSharp 1.7.1.
+This demo is built using CocosSharp 1.7.1.

 Authors
 -------